Vishwajeet-29-pro/JavaDSA/docs/java8/METHOD_REF.md

 3. Shorthand to print all elements in a list: To make the code clear and compact, In the above example, one can turn lambda expression into a method reference:
    `list.forEach(System.out::println);`

-The method references can only be used to to replace a single method of the lambda expression.
+The method references can only be used to replace a single method of the lambda expression.
 A code is more clear and short if one uses a lambda expression rather than using an anonymous class and one can use method reference rather using a single function lambda expression to achieve the same.
 In general, one doesn't have to pass arguments to method references.
 The following example is about performing some operations on elements in the list and adding them.
 The operation to be performed on elements is a function argument and the caller can pass accordingly.

 #### Illustration: